ryanpeh/SmartNUS/docs/DeveloperGuide.md

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete question 1")` API call.

-[//]: # (TODO: Update the sequence diagram below, with sequence diagrams of main and quiz window stuff)
+[//]: # "TODO: Update the sequence diagram below, with sequence diagrams of main and quiz window stuff"

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/developer-guide/DeleteSequenceDiagram.png)